Futbal Tatran Arena: History

 The first playing field was built in 1899.
 In 1907, the stadium had a capacity of 400 people.
 During the World War II bombing, the stadium was damaged and burned out.
 In 1945-47 new tribunes with 4500 seats were built.
 In 1994, the capacity was increased to 7900, later to 14000.
 Due to renovation work in 2009 the capacity was then decreased to 5,410 (all seats).

-2017-unknown reconstruction
+2017–2025 reconstruction

-Between 2017–?, the current stadium will be replaced by new modern all-sitting arena with capacity of 6,500 spectators.
+Between 2017–2025, the current stadium will be replaced by new modern all-sitting arena with capacity of 6,500 spectators.

 Owners

 Tatran Futbal arena is owned by the city of Prešov and Prešovský samosprávny kraj.

 Cost

-The cost of the reconstruction is €4 million.
-Slovak government provided €2.4 million of the cost.
-City of Prešov and Prešovský samosprávny kraj provided €1.6 million.
+The cost of the reconstruction is €24 million.
+Slovak Football Association provided €2.4 million of the cost, Sports Fund provided €4.8 million and both, City of Prešov and Prešovský samosprávny kraj provided €7.4 million.

 International matches

 Tatran Stadium has hosted one friendly match of the Slovakia national football team.